tflm91/CRM-System/README.md

 ### Special offer

-A special offer is an offer in which a certain item is offered in a fixed quantity at a fixed, lower price.
+A special offer is an offer in which a certain item is offered in a fixed quantity at a fixed, lower price for a limited period.
 Each offer has its own ID.
 It is valid only for a certain time.

 ### Purchase